 A cardiac rehabilitation program will likely progress through the four main phases:

 Phase 1: Acute, In Hospital Patient Period

 Patients with acute heart conditions, such as those recovering from heart surgery or a heart attack, may be referred to a cardiac rehab team while still in hospital.
-This phase will likely last between 2 and 5 days, depending on your physical condition.
+This phase will likely last between two and five days, depending on your physical condition.